plule/theremotion/README.md

 - 👋 Move your hands on the horizontal plane to adapt the timbre.
 - 👌 Pinch with your left hand to stick on a scale.
 - 🎸 Pinch with your right hand, and rotate it to play guitar.
-- 🎼 Left click on the keyboard to select a root note.
-- 🎹 Choose a predefined scale or right click on the keyboard to make a custom scale.
-- ♒ Middle click on the keyboard to enable a Drone.
 - ✌ ☝ Retract your pinky and ring fingers of your left hand, then play with the other fingers to play scales